amberfeeley/Sproutly/README.md

 ## Overview

-Describe your app in more detail here.
+Sproutly is a learning app for React and Nest.js that explores the team's interest in gardening and homesteading.

 ## Technologies